2020-2021 REVISED COVID-19 State Financial Aid Guidance

 Applicants must:

-The award is based upon the income of the applicant and spouse, the number in the applicant's family, the number of eligible children within the family who need child care, and the applicant's level of enrollment.
+The award is based upon the EFC of the applicant and the number of eligible children within the family who need child care, and the applicant's level of enrollment.

 Please Note: